 Comment: In 2014, changes were made in section 29A(11)(g) of the Income Tax Act to limit the unwarranted relief from taxation in respect of foreign reinsurance.
 As a result, a proviso was added to section 29A(11)(g) to provide for the inclusion in gross income of reinsurance claims received by or accrued to an insurer in terms of reinsurance between the insurer and the non-resident with effect from 1 December 2014.
-The reference to reinsurance claims in the 2014 wording of section 29A(11)(g) created further loopholes and as a result changes were made in the 2015 Draft TLAB to replace the concept of "reinsurance" with "insurance".
 The proposed 2015 change affects some of the existing policies.
 It is therefore proposed that the effective date of 1 December 2014 which was inserted when the changes were made in the 2014 Draft TLAB be moved forward to 1 January 2016.